gizatechxyz/giza-cli/docs/frameworks/ezkl/prove.md

 Once we have the input data that we want to use we can use the `prove` command to create our proof!

-Basically this command will create a proving job at Giza and once the job completes we will download the created proof.
+This command will create a proving job at Giza and once the job is completed we will download the created proof.

 ```console
 > giza prove --framework EZKL --model-id 1 --version-id 1 --size M input.json